-> - What the going rate is in your area
+- What the going rate is in your area for cleaning houses

-> - How long does it take for you to clean
+- How long does it take for you to clean a house

-> If you do not price within your local market you will either be loosing money on potential profits because you are charging to less.
+If you do not price within your local market you will either be loosing money on potential profits because you are charging to little.
 OR If your cleaning prices are to high, then you will loose potential clients.

-> Do your market research to see what other companies are charge for house cleaning.
+Do your market research to see what other companies are charge for house cleaning.
 I would call 6 – 10 companies.
 Make sure you have a range of large to small businesses.
 Again, you want to call businesses that are legal businesses offering similar services.
 Don’t call Curley Sue who charges $50 to clean a house because she operates out of her car.
 You will not be competing with her.

 Look up cleaning companies in your area, include the larger franchises as well.
 Write all the names and phone numbers down on a spreadsheet so that you can remember what each one said.
 When calling ask the following questions and record the answers…

 Ask these questions…

 1. Do you carry insurance?
 What kind...
 You will want to know what coverage others have so that you can use it in your marketing and closing client deals